Tools¶

 SearchTool sets external_content = True (results are external and are wrapped in the anti-injection guardrail) and supports_parallel = True (each call is an independent read-only request, so the model can run several searches in one turn concurrently).

 Wraps "run one allowlisted local command" as a tool.
-Because a CLI is high-risk, safety is the core design: it is deny-by-default (only programs you list are allowed), never uses shell=True (arguments are tokenized with shlex and unquoted shell operators are refused), applies a dangerous-argument gate against high-risk flags, passes only a minimal environment (PATH, HOME, LANG) so secrets from .env never leak back through command output, and enforces a timeout plus output truncation.
+Because a CLI is high-risk, safety is the core design: it is deny-by-default (only programs you list are allowed), resolves those programs to absolute paths at construction, never uses shell=True (arguments are tokenized with shlex and unquoted shell operators are refused), applies a dangerous-argument gate against high-risk interpreter, Git, network, and filesystem flags, and passes only a minimal environment (PATH, HOME, LANG).
+Timeout, cancellation, excessive output, or descendants holding output pipes kills and reaps the captured process group; output is bounded while it is read.
+CLI output is treated as external content and receives anti-injection delimiters before the model sees it.
+The process-group lifecycle contract relies on POSIX setsid / killpg, so CLITool is supported on POSIX hosts; use an application-specific sandboxed tool for Windows command execution.
 It is marked requires_confirmation = True.
 Its tool name is shell and it takes one parameter, command.

 from agentmaker import CLITool